Skip to main content

 After an export reaches the DONE state, the exported audit events are available as objects in the destination bucket.
 To download these objects to your local machine for data portability or local storage:

-List the objects in the bucket to find the exported files.
-The objects are stored under the prefix that you specified when you launched the export, or under the default
+1. View the objects in the bucket to find the exported files.
+The objects are stored under the prefix that you specified when you launched the export, or under the default auditlogs prefix.

 aws s3 cp --recursive \